autoplot/documentation/javadoc/org/das2/qstream/filter/MinMaxReduceFilter.md

-# org.das2.qstream.filter.MinMaxReduceFilterSecond attempt at figuring this out.
-This uses SerialStreamFormatter
+# org.das2.qstream.filter.MinMaxReduceFilter

- to format the new stream packet by packet.
+Second attempt at figuring this out.
+This uses SerialStreamFormatter to format the new stream packet by packet.

-MinMaxReduceFilter( )
+# MinMaxReduceFilter( )

 ***